mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _“How are we going to leave?”
 I asked._

 _“Well, there are some people going back upstairs.
 See?
 Or...”
 She then walked toward the center of the hallway and found some steps leading up to a door._

-_“Wow, I didn’t know that was an entrance,” I said._

-_“Yeah, I saw that door there, and I thought it’d be an exit,” Paige said._

 _We still had the letters in our hands, and we decided to open them up.
 I had never done a murder mystery before, and it was a little confusing what I had gotten.
 “Murder mysteries can actually be fun, but I wasn’t really up for it,” Paige said.
 “Dang, I’m such a bad example to you, am I?”_